vanderoffice/CA-Strategy/02-governance-model.md

 - Ensure systems enable, not prevent, staff use of modern tools and agentic workflows for data analysis, automation, and decision support
 - Coordinate with CDT on cybersecurity, infrastructure, and statewide technology standards

-**Data Governance and Stewardship (20% of role):**
+**Data Governance, AI Oversight, and Stewardship (20% of role):**
 - Chair Agency Data Governance Council; convene monthly meetings; set agenda and priorities
 - Approve data sharing agreements with other agencies and external partners; reduce negotiation time from months to weeks
 - Ensure privacy compliance (CCPA), ethical AI governance, and responsible data use
+- Oversee agency AI adoption: approve AI use cases, ensure appropriate human oversight, monitor for bias and equity impacts, and enforce Independent Office AI standards
-- Mandate data quality standards and master data management practices aligned with Independent Office requirements
+- Mandate data quality standards and master data management practices aligned with Independent Office requirements—recognizing that high-quality, unified data is prerequisite for effective AI deployment
 - Oversee deployment, performance, and funding of departmental data governance teams
 - Partner with Office of State Data Governance on statewide standards development; implement agency-specific adaptations
-- Represent agency data interests in cross-branch data policy discussions
+- Represent agency data and AI interests in cross-branch policy discussions

 **Performance Management and Accountability (15% of role):**
 - Define and track agency-level KPIs aligned with statewide framework and TMO performance measurement system